NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 You should label each pin of your breakout header so you’ll know which pin is connected to which signal.
 The labels should go in `tPlace`.

 You should also think about where to put the breakout header.
 Near the edge of the board is a good choice, since it will provide easy access to the pins. it’s not a bad idea to put silkscreen on the top and bottom for the breakout header.

+### Laying out the IMU Rescue Header

+Position the IMU rescue header so that when you attach the breakout board (https://www.adafruit.com/product/3387), the IMU on the breakout board will roughly align with the center of your quadcopter.
+It doesn't have to be perfect, but close is good.

 ### Routing the Board